The 2020 Credit Score Guide – Chapter Four

-Like any other financial institution, CRAs are both licensed and regulated.
-In this article, we look at how far consumers are protected in their interaction with credit reference agencies and whether the system is open to abuse.
-You can read about:
+Like any other financial institution in the UK, CRAs are licensed and regulated.
+In this article, we’ll look at how far consumers are protected in their interaction with credit reference agencies and whether the system is open to abuse.
+We’ll also discuss the different ways you can look at your your credit report – a vital step in improving your credit score!

 - The regulation of credit reference agencies